 LinkedIn is the number one channel that B2B marketers use to distribute content, with 94% using it as a distribution channel.
-As LinkedIn quickly approaches 700 million members, it has cemented itself as the primary digital channel to engage with professionals and decision makers.
-Because of this high-value network that can be found on LinkedIn positions it as a perfect tool to engage in thought leadership.
+As LinkedIn quickly approaches 700 million members, it has cemented itself as the primary digital channel to engage with professionals and decision makers alike.
+Because of the high-value network that can be found on LinkedIn, it positions itself as the perfect tool to engage in thought leadership.
 But before we dive into some tactics to become a thought leader on Linkedin, let’s define exactly what it means:

 It’s important to note that anyone can be a thought leader within a niche field.
 Whether you are Warren Buffet changing the course of the S&P 500 with a single twitter post or you’re a marketing manager making waves within the Polish ERP software category, thought leadership is always worthwhile.

 Now that we’ve summarised thought leadership and its increasingly prominent role, let’s look into some strategies on how to become a successful thought leader on LinkedIn.

 This is a crucial step to becoming a thought leader and it involves defining what your focus field and audience will be.
 It’s important to pick an area where you can bring something unique and innovative based on your experience and personal story.
 Moreover, you must find an audience that can relate to your history.
 For example, these similarities could be regarding the obstacles or challenges you’ve overcome to get to this point.

 An essential way to gain traction within a sector is to have a defined personal brand clearly representing what value you bring to your category.
 An effective way to do this is to combine “expert zones” to find your “genius zone”.
 A “genius zone”, as described in “The Big Leap” by Gay Hendrick, is an intersection between two fields where you have expertise which enables you to make a unique contribution.

 Optimise your Profile